Financial Spanx to squeeze the most into Queenagers’ pensions

 “Women face a more uneven financial journey than men,” says Laura Suter, head of personal finance at AJ Bell.
 “These financial wobbly bits – the title of our new report – are often tricky to navigate.
 For some they will be a minor speed bump while for others they will be a huge pothole.”

 Find your State pension forecast here.
-(You’ll need to register for a government gateway account, if you don’t have one already.)
+(You’ll need to register for a Government Gateway account, if you don’t have one already.)
 In 2023 the full State pension is worth £10,600 a year.
-If you’re entitled to less, see if you can make a top up.
+If you’re entitled to less, you can see if you can make a top up.

 What are your wants, needs, desires and realities in retirement?
 Here are some examples from Steve Conley, founder of the Academy of Life Planning, of female clients he has worked with.